Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 - Once your minimum contract period has ended you can also cancel at any time without penalty.

 - Again like Sky, EE requires you to transfer your active contract when moving home if possible or pay an exit fee.
-However, if you move outside of the Openreach service area or leave the UK you’ll be able to end your contract without penalty.
+However, if you move outside of the Openreach service area you’ll be able to end your contract without penalty.

 Â